Open Source Licenses and Lego Blocks

 Alex uses your Lego gears in a complex clock he builds.
 He doesn't have to share the design of his clock, but when he improves the gears to be more efficient, he shares those improvements with you.
 You both benefit from better gears, while Alex's clock design remains his own.

-You can use my gears in your creations, and if you improve the gears themselves, please share those improvements.
+Suppose you build a special set of Lego gears and say to Alex, You can use my gears in your creations, and if you improve the gears themselves, please share those improvements.
 But you don't have to share your entire creation.
+This encourages Alex to use and enhance the gears while allowing him to keep his own designs private.

 This is like the GNU Lesser General Public License (LGPL).
 It's often used for software libraries.
 If someone modifies the library, they must share those changes under the LGPL, but they can use the library in their own software without having to release their entire program's source code.